Indians rally for five in 9th, beat Red Sox 7-5

 Boston wasn’t quite done imploding.
 Travis Lakins (0-1) took over for Brasier and hit Mike Freeman with a pitch and loaded the bases with a pair of walks, before Luplow hit a drive deep to right that bounced off the top of Mookie Betts’ glove at the wall.

+Luplow said Allen’s homer, his first of the season and fourth of his career, was what really put Cleveland over the top.

+“He was due for something big.
+He’s been swinging the bat well since he came back, and he finally got his,” Luplow said.
+“It’s big for us.
+It shows that we fight for every out and every at-bat, every pitch.”

-The wild ending spoiled strong starts by Boston’s David Price and Cleveland’s Zach Plesac, who carried a shutout into the sixth inning of his major league debut.
+The wild ending spoiled strong starts by Boston’s David Price and Plesac, who carried a shutout into the sixth inning of his major league debut.

 Price allowed only three hits and struck out six in six innings.